liana-p/Narrat-Script-Updater/README.md

 **Make a backup before running!!!!**

-1. Place your scripts in the scripts folder
+1. Paste your scripts in the scripts folder (they can be in recursive folders)
 2. Run `npm install`
-3. Run `node index.js`, it will go through and update your scripts.
+3. Run `npm start`, it will go through and update all your scripts.

 Preferable, give a look at the before-after diff on git to see if there are any issues and fix advanced cases the script couldn't fix